Kristofor-K-Ellestad/T-Display-S3-Touch-Bluetooth-MIDI-Pad/README.md

 If you need basic help getting your Arduino environment up and running to program this particular board please see this excellent resource: https://github.com/teastainGit/LilyGO-T-display-S3-setup-and-examples

+You can make a basic enclosure to keep the device safe out of the same plastic box the T-display ships in.
+Just cut a hole the size of the PCB but slightly shorter in the long dimension.
+Be careful as the touch screen will easily lift off of the backlight panel, it can just stick back down.

 ---
 Default MIDI notes sent: